francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-4.md

 which port(s) the container exposes, and how many replicas of the container to run - everything else is just some standard metadata.

+#### 2.1 Declare the Deployment

-Declare the Deployment in a manifest file:
+Declare the deployment in a manifest file:

 ```yaml
 # github.com/francoposa/learn-infra-ops/blob/main/kubernetes/traefik/whoami/manifests/whoami.yaml